-1. Military leaves, maternity leaves, disability leaves, or general leaves of absence shall not be considered eligible to fulfill any part of the three- (3) or four- (4) year probationary requirement.

-2. The tenured faculty members of a division shall vote on whether to grant or deny tenure to the eligible faculty member.
-The tenured members, excluding the division chairperson, will then vote via secret ballot whether to grant or deny tenure to the eligible faculty member.
-The votes are to be tabulated and announced in that division meeting.
-Results are to be forwarded to the appropriate Vice President.
+- 1. Military leaves, maternity leaves, disability leaves, or general leaves of absence shall not be considered eligible to fulfill any part of the three- (3) or four- (4) year probationary requirement. - 2.
+The tenured faculty members of a division shall vote on whether to grant or deny tenure to the eligible faculty member.
 In order for divisions to be consistent with the granting of tenure, division members, excluding the division chair or appropriate supervisor, will vote on non-tenured faculty each year for three (3) years.
 The first two (2) years involve an unofficial vote.
-The purpose of unofficial voting is to give the tenure candidate ample feedback regarding the perception of his/her performance.
-In each of the three (3) years, voting division members will use a standardized form on which to base the granting of tenure.
+The purpose of unofficial voting is to give the tenure candidate feedback regarding the perception In each of the three (3) years, voting division performance. members will use a standardized form on which to base the granting of tenure.
 (See appendix E).
 In each year of voting, division chairs or appropriate supervisors will announce to all division members the time frame to complete an evaluation form/vote for a specific non-tenured candidate.
 Non-tenured division members other than the candidate being evaluated may vote in the first and second year.